StephenHarrington/ethereum/privatenet/README.md

 }
 ```

+**md5sum `a339153f752020d7839589ddb3aa73c7`  genesis.json**

 Many genesis files in the docs or in various tutorials are missing the `config` object or have a `chainId` set to 0.
 If the `config` object is missing or the `chainId` is set to `0`, the private network will fail to initialize when using the latest Ethereum Homestead release.
-This will probably change in the future, so YMMV.
+This will probably change in the future, YMMV.

-If you executed the `keystore_generator.js` with the default `config/keystore/pk_password_strings` private keys, then the first public key created with be `f1ce596058071ad40c8eebfd15df1cb0ea4f34c0`.
-This key is copied to the `coinbase` entry in the `genesis.json` file, with a leading `0x` and we allocate 200,000 ether in the `alloc` object *without* the leading `0x`, see above.
+If you executed the `keystore_generator.js` with the default `config/keystore/pk_password_strings` private keys, then the first public key created will be `f1ce596058071ad40c8eebfd15df1cb0ea4f34c0`.
+You should copy this key to the `coinbase` entry in the `genesis.json` file, with a leading `0x`.
+Also allocate 200,000 ether in the `alloc` object *without* the leading `0x`, see above.

 ### Scripts

-There are five other scripts in the `bin` directory:
+There are five other scripts in the `bin` directory.

+**You may need to make the scripts executable** (e.g. on unix `chmod +x bin/*`)

 1. bin
     * init